prototypsthlm/handbook/sections/tools.md

 Regarding file storage: in early 2019, we started the process of moving away from Dropbox.
 The goal is to store all company-wide files in a logical structure on GDrive, but this has taken more time than we initially thought.
 The goal now is to have completed the move at the end of 2019.

 ## AlexisHR
-As a Prototyp employee, you will be invited to on your private e-mail.
-We mainly use AlexisHR to keep track of information such as bank account number, home adress etc.
+As a Prototyp employee, you will be invited to on your private email.
+We mainly use AlexisHR to keep track of information such as bank account number, home address etc.